-His previous academic and pastoral appointments include: Associate Pastor for Family, Connecting and Communication Ministries and Coordinator of the Faith & Work Initiative at the Village Community Presbyterian Church (Rancho Santa Fe, CA), Pastor of Middlesex Presbyterian Church (Middlesex, New Jersey), PhD External Examiner with the Faculty of Theology of Stellenbosch University, South Africa, Affiliate Assistant Professor of Worship and Preaching for New Brunswick Theological Seminary, Adjunct Assistant Professor of Worship at Fuller Theological Seminary, and Adjunct Instructor at Somerset Christian College (now Pillar College).
+His previous academic and pastoral appointments include: Associate Pastor for Family, Connecting and Communication Ministries and Coordinator of the Faith & Work Initiative at the Village Community Presbyterian Church (Rancho Santa Fe, CA), Pastor of Middlesex Presbyterian Church (Middlesex, New Jersey), PhD External Examiner with the Faculty of Theology of Stellenbosch University (South Africa), Affiliate Assistant Professor of Worship and Preaching for New Brunswick Theological Seminary, Adjunct Assistant Professor of Worship at Fuller Theological Seminary, and Adjunct Instructor at Somerset Christian College (now Pillar College).

 In 2012, he was elected the Moderator of the 220th General Assembly of the Presbyterian Church (U.S.A.), the highest elected official of the 1.9-million member denomination’s national governing council, and, at the age of 35 at the time of his election, is the youngest to have been elected in the denomination’s history.
 As Moderator, he represented the Assembly and the denomination in various ecumenical, mission, ecclesiastical, and civic settings in 35 states and several countries including Cuba, Korea, Lebanon, Egypt, Japan, the Philippines, France, Scotland, The White House, and The Hoover Institution.